nicofretti/DataGenFlow/docs/markdown_style_guide.md

 ## Code Copy Feature

-All code blocks on the website automatically include a "Copy" button in the top-right corner.
+All code blocks in the documentation automatically include a "Copy" button in the top-right corner.
 Users can click this button to copy the entire code block to their clipboard.

 **This happens automatically** - you don't need to add anything special to your markdown.
 Just use proper code blocks with language specification: